wonabru/p2pool-Q/README.md

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+Run P2Pool with the "--net qcoin" option.
-Run your miner program, connecting to 127.0.0.1 on port 8888.
+Run your miner program, connecting to 127.0.0.1 on port 12347.
+Forward port 12348 to the host running P2Pool.

 Sponsors:
 -------------------------